Economy of Japan: Edo period (1603–1868)

-Pre-war period (1868–1945)
+Meiji and Imperial Period (1868–1945)

 Since the mid-19th century, after the Meiji Restoration, the country was opened up to Western commerce and influence and went through a period of economic development that extended through to the First World War.
 Economic developments of the prewar period began with the "Rich State and Strong Army Policy" by the Meiji government.
-During the Meiji period (1868–1912), leaders inaugurated a new Western-based education system for all young people, sent thousands of students to Europe and the United States, and hired more than 3,000 Westerners to teach modern science, mathematics, technology, and foreign languages in Japan (Oyatoi gaikokujin).
-The government also built an extensive railway network, improved roads, and inaugurated a land reform program to prepare the country for further development.
+During "the Meiji period (1868–1912), leaders inaugurated a new Western-based education system for all young people, sent thousands of students to" Europe and the United States, "and hired more than 3,000 Westerners to teach modern science, mathematics, technology, and foreign languages in Japan" (Oyatoi gaikokujin).
+The government also built an extensive railway network, "improved roads, and inaugurated a land reform program to prepare the country for further development."

-To promote industrialisation, the government decided that, while it should help private business to allocate resources and to plan, the private sector was best equipped to stimulate economic growth.
-The greatest role of government was to help provide good economic conditions for business.
-In short, government was to be the guide and business the producer.
+To promote industrialisation, "the government decided that, while it should help private business to allocate resources and to plan, the private sector was best equipped to stimulate economic growth.
+The greatest role of government was to help provide" good economic conditions for business.
+"In short, government was to be the guide and business the producer.
 In the early Meiji period, the government built factories and shipyards that were sold to entrepreneurs at a fraction of their value.
-Many of these businesses grew rapidly into the larger conglomerates such as Mitsubishi.
-Government emerged as chief promoter of private enterprise, enacting a series of pro-business policies.
+Many of these businesses grew rapidly into the larger conglomerates" such as Mitsubishi.
+"Government emerged as chief promoter of private enterprise, enacting a series of" pro-business policies.